UPDATED as of May 2019! Please check websites and Facebook pages to determine who is operating in the summer of 2021 – things are in flux right now!

 What follows is a list (by town) of the midcoast Maine food trucks and shacks I’ve been able to find out about in the areas around Rockland, Camden, Rockport, and South Thomaston.
-Then, to make your life less awkward, I’ve plotted all these elusive little gems on a map, which you can use to find them without embarrassing your From Away visiting self.
 I hope this gives you the courage to patronize some of these delicious establishments.
 Eat like you’re in-the-know and enjoy!

 In order to fully take advantage of the food truck and food shack offerings, though, you need to understand a few unwritten rules.
 The main one is that these hardworking folks have basic hours, but those may change day to day due to weather or other random circumstances.
 This is what they need to do to stay in business, so just take advantage of their social media postings and, when in doubt, call them!
 The hours I’ve listed below are probably correct, but I cannot guarantee them.

 The other plea I would make to you is to be nice.
 Sometimes they’re mobbed and sometimes they’re not.
 I’ve seen visitors get super crabby about waiting a little extra time for their order or not getting their straw.
 Every one of these people behind the window is working in a hot, small space and churning out the best food they can at the fastest rate they can manage.
 If your order is a little long in coming, enjoy the view and be cool.
 It’ll be worth the wait.

 Please note that most of these food trucks and food shacks judge opening and closing by the prevailing weather each year.
 Wherever I have noted “seasonal” you can assume that means roughly late May to early October, but during those times you may want to double-check to see if they are open.

 Lastly, if you’re heading to Portland, be sure to take advantage of Maine Food Truck Tracker to figure out what great trucks may be available there!